-- Usually comes to class fully prepared but often uses class time ineffectively; - Sometimes meets deadlines both in-class and as home learning; - Usually sets appropriate goals, where applicable, but may need encouragement to act towards achieving them; - > Usually demonstrates a positive attitude towards learning.
+- Sometimes offers ideas and insights but generally only when directed. - Usually has a positive and enthusiastic attitude - Work is sometimes untidy, careless and does not reflect a great deal of pride. - Usually comes to class fully prepared but often uses class time ineffectively. - Sometimes meets deadlines both in-class and as home learning - Usually sets appropriate goals, where applicable, but may need encouragement to act towards achieving them - Usually demonstrates a positive attitude towards learning.

-Not Engaged: The student is not engaged in his/ her learning and:
+Not engaged: The student is not engaged in his/her learning and:

-- > Only offers ideas and insights but generally when directly called upon; - Rarely has a positive and enthusiastic attitude; - > Work is often untidy, careless and does not reflect a great deal of pride; - Rarely comes to class fully prepared but often uses class time ineffectively; - Rarely meets deadlines both in-class and as home learning; - Rarely sets appropriate goals, where applicable, but may need encouragement to act towards achieving them; - > Demonstrates a negative attitude towards learning.
+- Only offers ideas and insights but generally when directly called upon. - Rarely has a positive and enthusiastic attitude. - Work is often untidy, careless and does not reflect a great deal of pride. - Rarely comes to class fully prepared but often uses class time ineffectively. - Rarely meets deadlines both in-class and as home learning - Rarely sets appropriate goals, where applicable, but may need encouragement to act towards achieving them - Demonstrates a negative attitude towards learning.